ShabuShabu/Belay/README.md

     * Fires when relationships have been auto-saved
     * Payload: `{ responses }`

+These events are also available as static properties on the model, e.g. `Model.DESTROYED`

 ## Builder

 Any model can also be used statically.
 Under the hood `null` is passed to the model, indicating that we want to run a query.